alikonuk1/Will-Contract/README.md

 You'll need the following:

 - `RPC URL`: A URL to connect to the blockchain.
-You can get one for free from [Ankr](https://www.ankr.com/protocol/).
+You can get public rpc's from [Ankr](https://www.ankr.com/protocol/).
 - `PRIVATE_KEY`: A private key from your wallet.
 You can get a private key from a new [Metamask](https://metamask.io/) account.
 - `API_KEY`: A key to to verify our contract.
 You can get one from a desired chains block explorer.